mindersec/minder/docs/docs/developer_guide/get-hacking.md

 Minder uses [viper](https://github.com/spf13/viper) for configuration.

-An example configuration file is `config/config.yaml.example`.
+An example CLI configuration file is `config/config.yaml.example`.

+An example server configuration file is `config/server-config.yaml.example`.

 Most values should be quite self-explanatory.

-Before running the app, please copy the content of `config/config.yaml.example` into `$PWD/config.yaml` file, and modify to use your own settings.
+Before running the app, please copy the content of `config/config.yaml.example` into `$PWD/config.yaml` file, and `config/server-config.yaml.example` into `$PWD/server-config.yaml` file, and modify to use your own settings.